This post was updated in March 2019.

 Also read about the best islands to visit in Southeast Asia

-2 day Langkawi itinerary
+2 day Langkawi itinerary: map

 Itinerary: Pantai Cenang – Kuah – Tanjung Rhu Beach – Pantai Cenang